 St Shmouni endured tremendous suffering for her faith.
 She was a God fearing women and a faithful mother.
 She encouraged her seven sons to uphold their faith in the face of death.

 Like St Shmouni, may we learn to trust in the Lord in our times of trial and suffering and to offer our suffering up to him.
-May we also encourage our children to stand up for the faith so that they may gain eternal life.
+May we also encourage our children in faith so that they may gain eternal life.

 There is a Church dedicated to St Shmooni in Lebanon which can be accessed through Hadchit or from the road at the bottom in the Qadisha valley.
 It is steep and a hike – but well worth it.